-VAST Wrappers are used to redirect the media player to another server for either an additional <wrapper> or the VAST <inLine> ad.
+VAST Wrappers are used to redirect the media player to another server for either an additional Wrapper> or the VAST <inline> ad.
 In addition to the URI that points to another file, the Wrapper may contain tracking elements that provide tracking for the InLine ad that is served following one or more wrappers.
-A Wrapper may also contain <Companion> creative and <icon> creative.
+A Wrapper may also contain <Companion> creative and <Icon> creative.
 And while <Linear> and <NonLinear> elements are available in the Wrapper, they are only used for tracking.
-No media files are provided for Linear elements offered for InLine ads may not be offered for Wrappers.
+No media files are provided for Linear elements, nor are resource files provided for NonLinear elements.
+Other elements offered for InLine ads may not be offered for Wrappers.